LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

 ## Create numbered steps and bullets

 Numbering makes the steps in a task easier for a user to read.
-In a step-by-step lab, you can use the automatic numbering feature in the IDLx.
+In a step-by-step lab, you can use the automatic numbering feature in IDLx.
 Numbered steps can also use checkboxes to help users track their progress through the lab.

 ### Define numbered lists